bjorn-sys/Naija-Sales-Restaurant-Sales-Analysis/README.md

 ---
 This project analyzes four months (November–February) of restaurant sales data for Naija Tastes, a local Nigerian eatery.
 The goal is to explore customer demographics, identify top-performing products, and uncover sales trends to support smarter business decisions.

-The data was cleaned and prepared using PostgreSQL, transformed in Power Query, and visualized in Power BI.
+The data was cleaned and prepared using Python, transformed in Power Query, and visualized in Power BI.
 The entire process aims to empower the restaurant with actionable insights to optimize menu performance, streamline operations, and better understand its customers.

 **🧹 Data Cleaning and Preparation**
 ---
 Tools Used:
-PostgreSQL via pgAdmin4
+Python, power bi

 Datasets:
 Customers.csv